AlexanderRipar/Octree_Ray_Tracing/README.md

 ![](https://user-images.githubusercontent.com/49309892/85633380-6f21b700-b679-11ea-860e-393395fe1bba.png)

-GENERAL INFO
+General Info

-	This project's goal is to experiment around with raytracing octrees, as well as octrees in general.
+	This project's is about experimenting with octrees and octree-based ray-casting.

 	It is currently focused around a compressed, yet dynamic octree-implementation, which can be found in och_h_octree.h.